nightcomdev/3dprint-log/README.md

 # 3D Printer Maintenance Log
-It's a simple Maintenance Log sheet writen in HTML/CSS/PHP using json file for saving data.
-Project is based on BambuLab printer P2S
+It's a simple Maintenance Log sheet writen in HTML/CSS/PHP and using `json` file for saving data.
+Project is based on BambuLab P2S printer and can miss some of maintenance that is used on other brands of 3D printers.

 ## Languages support
 - English